 - 1. Original windows and doors are an integral part of the heritage building and should be conserved and well maintained. - 2.
 Original window frames and sashes should be repaired, rather than replaced. - 3.
-Repairs should be limited to damaged portions of the window or door assembly.

-4. If a window or door (or component thereof) has deteriorated beyond repair as determined by heritage staff, the unit should be replicated in the same material, style, and proportion.
+Repairs should be limited to damaged portions of the window or door assembly. - 4.
+If a window or door (or component thereof) has deteriorated beyond repair, the unit should be replicated in the same material, style, and proportion.
 In many cases, only a small component (i.e., a window sash) requires replacement rather than the entire unit.